2020 New Zealand general election: Voting

 EasyVote packs were sent to voters starting on 28 September 2020.
 These packs contain the voter's personalised EasyVote card, which is used by polling booth staff to help identify and locate the voter on the electoral roll.
 It also included flyers on the voting process and two referendums.
 On 5 October 2020, The Spinoff reported that four EasyVote packs in Northland allegedly contained a flyer from Votesafe, a third-party promoter opposing the End of Life Choice Act.
 Votesafe confirmed its flyers were printed at the same facility as the Electoral Commission's flyers, and both Votesafe and the Electoral Commission were investigating.

 Advance voting began on 3 October at 450 polling locations, increasing to 2,600 locations on election day, 17 October.
 The Electoral Commission estimated that 60% of votes would occur during the advance voting period, up from 47% in 2017.
 On 12 October, the number of advance votes cast passed the 1,240,740 advance votes cast overall at the 2017 election.

 Overall, 1,976,996 advance votes were cast, 66.7% of all votes cast.
 The polling booth at North City Shopping Centre in Porirua was the busiest advance polling booth with 13,371 votes cast, while the polling booth at the Selwyn District Council headquarters in Rolleston was the busiest election-day polling booth with 1,601 votes cast.

 Voters on the Māori roll faced issues with receiving Māori electorate ballots due to high demand during advance voting, leading to some people having to cast special votes instead.

 On 5 October, an error was discovered on Port Waikato electorate ballot papers, where there was no circle to tick next to Vision NZ on the party vote ballot.
 The Electoral Commission subsequently reprinted the ballot papers.
 Provided the voter's intention is clear, a tick or other mark placed outside the circle will still be counted as a valid vote.

 The Electoral Commission referred two people to Police after they claimed to have voted multiple times, one on 5 October and another on 14 October.

+In September 2023, the Electoral Commission released a report which found that 16% of Asian New Zealanders had a "poor" or "very poor" understanding of the New Zealand voting process during the 2020 election, compared to 9% of non-Asians.
+The report also found that Asians were less confident that the New Zealand elections would be free from influence but were more likely to be motivated to "make a change" when voting.
+Asian New Zealanders were also less engaged with the EasyVote information package, television advertisements and informational pamphlets but were more likely to notice election advertising on signs and bus shelters.
+Asian voters were less familiar with voting instructions, candidates, and parties on ballot papers.
+Despite these negative findings, the report also found that Asian satisfaction with the voting process had improved since the 2017 election.